HGustavs/LenaSYS/Shared/Documentation/newinstaller/documentation.md

 1. Navigate to [localhost/LenaSYS/newinstaller/installer.php](http://localhost/LenaSYS/newinstaller/installer.php).
     - Note that you need a working development environment to be able to navigate to this link.
 Installation guide can be found [here]().
 2. Select your platform.
-    - If your platform uses file permissions, this option will ensure that you are given proper information about these.
+    - If your platform uses file permissions (Mac OS or Linux), this option will ensure that you are given proper information about these.
 3. Choose database credentials.
     - This data will be used to create a new MySQL user.
     - The hostname will be used to connect to the database.
 In most instances this should be set to `localhost`.